drunkleen/leenfetch/leenfetch.1.md

 ## CONFIGURATION
-leenfetch uses RON files for configuration, typically located at:
+leenfetch uses a single JSONC file for configuration, typically located at:
 ```
 $XDG_CONFIG_HOME/leenfetch/
 ~/.config/leenfetch/
 ```

-The main configuration files are:
+The configuration file is:
-- **flags.ron**: Controls display options, such as which fields to show, formatting, and output style.
-- **toggles.ron**: Enables or disables specific modules (e.g., show/hide GPU, battery, song info, etc.).
-- **layout.ron**: Controls the order and grouping of displayed information.

-Each config file is heavily commented to explain all available options and their effects.
+- **config.jsonc**: Combines display flags, module toggles, and layout order into one document.
+JSONC keeps comments intact so every option is documented in place.

+Edit the file to adjust appearance, enabled modules, or output order.

 ## EXAMPLES
 - `leenfetch`